k-mack/k-mack.github.io/content/post/20211223-tips-for-writing-docs.md

-obtain a copy of the latest version, rename the file such that its name was suffixed with the author's initials (e.g., `User_Guide-km.docx`), be sure to turn on Word's Track Changes feature, make the modifications, and send the modified file to the maintainer.
+obtain a copy of the latest version, rename the file such that its name was suffixed with the author's initials (e.g., `User_Guide-km.docx`), turn on Word's Track Changes feature, make the modifications, and send the modified file to the maintainer.
 The maintainer was responsible for merging the edits of all the contributors into the document.